Canarium pseudopatentinervium

-Canarium pseudopatentinervium is a plant in the incense tree family Burseraceae.
+Canarium pseudopatentinervium is a species of plant in the incense tree family Burseraceae.
 The specific epithet pseudopatentinervium is from the Latin meaning "false patentinervium", referring to the species' resemblance to Canarium patentinervium.

 Description

 Canarium pseudopatentinervium grows as a tree up to 45 m tall with a trunk diameter of up to 100 cm.
 Its yellow-brown bark is scaly to dimpled.
 The twigs are whitish.
 The ellipsoid fruits measure up to 7 cm long.

 Distribution and habitat

 Canarium pseudopatentinervium grows naturally in Sumatra and Borneo.
 Its habitat is lowland forests at around 100 m altitude.